roidrage/paperplanes/_posts/2010-8-12-inconvenient_caveat_about_mongodbs_replica_sets.md

 ---
 title: "An Inconvenient Caveat about MongoDB's Replica Sets (updated)"
-topics: mongodb replication
+tags: mongodb replication
-layout: single
+layout: post
 ---
 Update: Read the comments and below.
 The issue is not as bad as it used to be in the documentation and the original design, thankfully.